HussamAnwar/HussamAnwar/README.md

 - 👋 Hi, I’m @HussamAnwar
-- 👀 I’m interested in learning more about git and other programming languages
+- 👀 I’m interested in learning more about Machine Learning and Algorithms.
-- 🌱 I’m currently studying Computer Science BS/MS accelerated program at SUNY Polytechnic Institute
+- 🌱 I’m currently studying to acquire my Masters in Computer Science SUNY Polytechnic Institute.
-- I currently know C, C++, Python, and some Ruby.
+- I currently have experience in many topics with most of my current projects being Neural Networks.

 <!---